mon-gmx/mon-gmx.github.io/index.md

   >
   >How to spot it:
   >
-  >Ask about mentoring and coaching programs — and request examples.
+  >Ask about mentoring and coaching programs, and request examples.
   >
   >Ask: “How does this company invest in employee growth?”
   >If they offer vague answers about culture, assume you’ll be entering a factory, not a community.